 HOW TO UNSCHOOL YOURSELF:

-A) Play.
 Playing (however you want to define that word) reduces stress, encourages creativity, increases happiness, is FUN.
 Nothing wrong with that.

 Maybe people think they HAVE to be working.
 Else they are unproductive.
 They get this reactive stress when they aren’t “at work”.
 Because we got addicted to working back in our school daze.